 All uniform will be maintained in a clean and serviceable condition and under no circumstances will uniform or PPE be altered, amended, or so worn as to render it non-standard in protection, form or appearance unless agreed by the Service Support department.

-Members of the Service may proceed to and from their place of duty in civilian clothes or uniform as they wish.
+Members of the Service may proceed to and from their place of duty in civilian clothes or uniform (or a mix of both) as they wish.

 It is important that when engaged in specified duties, a standard pattern of dress is adopted, and it is the duty of all role holders to ensure that the standards are maintained.

-For those members of staff that are in a Community Embedded role will be required to wear uniform and will comprise of polo shirt and trousers provided by the service, along with footwear either issued by the service or specified by the doctor.
+For those members of staff that are in a Community Embedded role will be required to wear uniform and will comprise of duty rig or polo shirt and trousers provided by the service, along with footwear either issued by the service or specified by the doctor.
 Additionally, there is the flexibility to wear a jumper, soft shell jacket, fleece, or coat provided by the service.

 For particular events as directed by service managers, service-provided shirts and t-shirts may also be worn.

-For those members of staff that are in an Office or Admin based role will have the option to wear a uniform at their line manager’s discretion and will comprise of polo shirt and trousers (a skirt option is available) provided by the service, along with black working environment suitable footwear provided by the individual employee.
+For those members of staff that are in an Office or Admin based role will have the option to wear a uniform at their line manager’s discretion and will comprise of duty rig or polo shirt and trousers (a skirt option is available) provided by the service, along with black working environment suitable footwear provided by the individual employee.

 Where dress is not specified, then it will be specifically detailed by the appropriate Manager.